TRHarsha/Gandaberunda/README.md

 ## Conclusion

-KSP Investigate revolutionizes case management for the Karnataka State Police, providing a comprehensive solution for efficient, data-driven, and collaborative case investigation and management.
+Gandaberunda revolutionizes case management for the Karnataka State Police, providing a comprehensive solution for efficient, data-driven, and collaborative case investigation and management.
 With advanced features tailored to the needs of police officers, this platform is a game-changer for the Karnataka State Police.
 ---
 ##To run the project
 ```